munificent/craftinginterpreters/book/classes-and-instances.md

 safely exit.

 Of course, get expressions are not very useful when no instances have any fields.
-For that we need setters:
+For that we need setters.

 ^code interpret-set-property (3 before, 2 after)

 This is a little more complex than `OP_GET_PROPERTY`.
-On top of the stack, we first have the instance whose field is being set and then above that is the value to be stored in the instance's field.
+When this executes, the top of the stack has the instance whose field is being set and above that the value to be stored.
 Like before, we read the instruction's operand and find the field name string.
 Using that, we store the value on top of the stack into the instance's field table.

 After that is a little <span name="stack">stack</span> juggling.
 We pop the stored value off, then pop the instance, and finally push the value back on.
 In